fadhillahrmdhn/fadhillahrmdhn/README.md

 ### Hi there 👋

 My name is **Fadhillah Ramadhan**.\
-An Informatics Engineering graduate with big interest on software development.
+I'm an Informatics Engineering graduate with a strong interest in software development

 <p align="left">
 <a href="https://github.com/fadhillahrmdhn">